kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_navigation.md

 If your device does not have a compass, you can still choose to display the compass dial ticks by enabling the Settings > Navigation > 'Show dial ticks on nearby radar' option.
 Please note, that without a compass sensor, moving your device will not change the direction of the radar compass.

-### Linear Compass
+### Linear compass

 The linear compass is displayed when you hold your phone vertically.
 You can also use the sighting compass feature with the linear compass by tapping the camera icon on the right side of the screen.
 This will display the compass overlaid on a camera viewfinder.
 With the sighting compass active, you can pinch to zoom the camera viewfinder.

 You can enable or disable the linear compass under Settings > Navigation > Show linear compass.

-### North Reference
+### North reference

-By default, it will point to True North, but it can be configured to point to Magnetic North in the compass settings.
-The North reference is displayed at the bottom of the screen.
+By default, it will point to True North, but it can be configured to point to magnetic north in the compass settings.
+The north reference is displayed at the bottom of the screen.

-### Sun and Moon
+### Sun and moon

 The compass shows the direction of the sun and moon, allowing you to navigate using them and verify the accuracy of the compass.
 You can configure the sun and moon display in Settings > Navigation > Show sun/moon on compass.
 The options are: